Trans World Airlines: Airmail and Hughes

-In 1934, following charges of favoritism in the contracts, the Air Mail scandal erupted, leading to the Air Mail Act of 1934, which dissolved the forced Transcontinental/Western merger and ordered the United States Army Air Service to deliver the mail.
+In 1934, following charges of favouritism in the contracts, the Air Mail scandal erupted, leading to the Air Mail Act of 1934, which dissolved the forced Transcontinental/Western merger and ordered the United States Army Air Service to deliver the mail.
 However, Transcontinental opted to retain the T&WA name.
 With the company facing financial hardship, Lehman Brothers and John D. Hertz took over ownership of the company.
 The Army fliers had a series of crashes, and it was decided to privatize the delivery with the provision that no former companies could bid on the contracts.
 T&WA added the suffix "Inc." to its name, thus qualifying it as a different company.
-It was awarded 60% of its old contracts back in May 1934, and won back the rest within a few years.
+It was awarded 60% of its old contracts back in May 1934 and won back the rest within a few years.

 On January 29, 1937, TWA contracted with Boeing for five Boeing 307 Stratoliners, which included a pressurized cabin.
 However, the TWA board refused to authorize the expenditure.
 Frye then approached another flying enthusiast, Howard Hughes, along with Algur H. Meadows and his business partner Henry W. Peters, to buy stock in 1937.
 Hughes Tool Company purchased 99,293 shares at $8.25 a share, giving Hughes control, and Noah Dietrich was also placed on the board.
 Later, Hughes bought another $1,500,000 worth of stock.
 Paul E. Richter became executive vice president in 1938.
 A new order for five Stratoliners was placed on September 23, 1939, the first Stratoliner was delivered on May 6, 1940, and TWA initiated coast-to-coast flights on July 8, 1940.
-The planes could carry 16-night passengers in berths, or 33-day passengers.
+The planes could carry 16 night passengers in berths or 33 day passengers.
 The cabin was pressurized at 12,000 feet, enabling it to fly at an altitude of 20,000 feet, above much of the weather.

 1940s

 World War II

 TWA contracted its five Stratoliners to the Army Air Force's Air Transport Command after Pearl Harbor.
 Designated as C-75s, they flew 3000 transatlantic flights to Africa and Europe.
 TWA also contracted to fly its C-54s and Lockheed C-69 Constellations.
 Hughes and TWA had developed the Constellation in secret with Lockheed, and Hughes purchased 40 for TWA's use in 1939, through his Hughes Tool Company.
 On April 17, 1944, Hughes and Frye flew the TWA Constellation from Burbank, California, to Washington, D.C., in 6 hours 58 minutes.
-By war's end, 20 Constellations had been built.
+By the war's end, 20 Constellations had been built.